xapi-project/xen-api/README.md

 Quick Start
 ===========

     $ git clone git://github.com/djs55/message-switch
     $ cd message-switch
     $ make

 Run the server (by default it will bind to 127.0.0.1:8080)

     $ ./switch.native

 Use the CLI to list the available queues (there will be none):

     $ ./main.native list

 Use the CLI to execute an RPC against a service with queue name "foo" (this will block):

     $ ./main.native call foo --body hello

 Use the diagnostics command to see the queued message:

     $ ./main.native diagnostics

 Use the CLI to start an RPC server servicing the queue name "foo"

     $ ./main.native serve foo --program /bin/cat

 At this point the original RPC call will unblock and print "hello".

 Use the diagnostics command to see the message has been removed:

     $ ./main.native diagnostics

 Low-level protocol
 ==================

 (I'd like to improve this, if you have any ideas then let me know)

 The low-level protocol is currently using HTTP.
-Clients make the following
+Perhaps in future we should use something a bit quicker: a binary protocol using ZeroMQ?
+Clients make the following requests:
-requests:

   * Login <client identifier>: allows the switch to associate the socket with a single client.
 When the last socket is closed resources associated with the client are deallocated.
+I'm currently using a Unix PID as an identifier.
   * Create <Some name>: creates a persistent queue with name <name>
   * Create <None>: creates a queue with a fresh name which will be deallocated when the last connection opened by the client closes.
-These queues are created temporarily for RPC replies.
+These queues are created temporarily for RPC replies, the idea being that a client that has closed all connections has given up waiting for the reply and so the queue is not needed.
   * Send <string, Message.t>: enqueue a message in a particular queue
-  * Ack <message id>: signal that a message has been processed and may be deleted
+  * Ack <message id>: signal that a message has been processed and should be deleted.
+A service should presumably only Ack a message once it has committed its effects to disk.
   * Subscribe <name>: subscribe to new messages in a named queue
   * Transfer <id, timeout>: blocking poll for new messages in subscribed queues